Toflar/state-set-index/README.md

 * `$stateSetIndex->findAcceptedStrings('Mustre', 2)` returns the matching states and the respective accepted strings (unfiltered for false-positives!).
 * `$stateSetIndex->find('Mustre', 2)` returns the real matches, filtered for false-positives.

+TODO: This library deviates from the research paper in one aspect: it not only supports regular Levenshtein but also Damerau-Levenshtein which allows transpositions.
+So whereas the Levenshtein algorithm would calculate a distance of `2` between `Muster` and `Mustre`, Damerau-Levenshtein only calculates `1` as `er` and `re` are swapped/transposed.
+  You can enable the usage of Damerau-Levenshtein using the third constructor argument of `Config`: `new Config(6, 4, true)`.

 [Paper]: https://hpi.de/fileadmin/user_upload/fachgebiete/naumann/publications/PDFs/2012_fenz_efficient.pdf